axalix/python_ideas/task_2/README.md

 How to build
 -----------------------------

-- Be sure you you have Python 2.7+ is installed
+- Be sure you have Python 2.7+ installed
 - `cd /path/to/task_2`
 - `python ./festival_names.py input.txt`